Frequently Asked Questions

 - What is the average class size?

-Class sizes are small – a range of approximately 10-15 students per class.
+- Most courses have a maximum of 15 students per class.

 - Who is teaching the graduate courses in PR?